fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 Group 1 (case study name):

-Group 2 (case study name):
+Group 2 (case study 2): Arduino
-License: CC-BY-SA
+1. License: CC-BY-SA
-Benefits: Allows for efficient development fir arduino hardware or other more special cases where modifications are necessary
+2. Benefits: Allows for efficient development for arduino hardware or other more special cases where modifications are necessary
-Platform: Website
+3. Platform: Website, and GitHub: https://github.com/arduino/

 Group 3 (case study name):